The Bankrate promise

 Experts say most people take Social Security too early.
 That’s a mistake.
 Delaying retirement doesn’t just give you the potential to earn more.
 It also affects the size of your monthly benefit checks.
 Elijah Kovar, co-founder of Great Waters Financial in Minneapolis, says that by drawing Social Security at 70 instead of age 62, your monthly benefit amount rises by about 76 percent.

 Waiting to collect Social Security, Kovar says, is also a good idea if you’re married and you earn more money.
 If one spouse outlives the other, the surviving spouse keeps the larger Social Security benefit.
 By having the higher earner wait to claim their benefits, you’ll have a bigger pot to pull from in retirement.

 Another important consideration when deciding when to take Social Security is your tax situation.
 Kovar says from a tax standpoint, it’s the best source of income we have outside of Roth IRAs.
 Maximizing your Social Security benefit also comes down to implementing strategies that will lower the amount of income that’s subject to taxation, like donating assets to charity.

 6. Generate income beyond investing

 Your investments are likely a stream of income you plan to use in retirement.
 Besides your portfolio and retirement savings, however, you should think of other ways to increase your earnings, like getting a side hustle.

-A 2018 Bankrate survey found that 37 percent of Americans have a side job.
+A 2022 Bankrate survey found that 31 percent of Americans earn extra income on the side.
 Freelancing or serving as a consultant can provide additional earnings if you’re behind when it comes to saving for retirement.
 And it’s less risky than alternative routes like buying an annuity.